From explicit to spontaneous charge order and the fate of antiferromagnetic quantum Hall state: technical aspects

 where $\langle n^\vpdag_{A} \rangle$ and $\langle n^\vpdag_{B} \rangle$ denote the particle density on the sublattice $A$ and on the sublattice $B$, and $Z^\vpdag_{\vec{r}}$ is the coordination number for the lattice site $\vec{r}$.
 For periodic boundary conditions in both directions one simply has $Z^\vpdag_{\vec{r}}=4$ independent of $\vec{r}$.
 For cylindrical geometries one has $Z^\vpdag_{\vec{r}}=3$ for the sites at the edges and $Z^\vpdag_{\vec{r}}=4$ for the other sites.
 The last contribution written for periodic boundary conditions in both directions is only relevant when comparing the energies of different solutions in the coexistence regions.

 For periodic boundary conditions in both directions, bulk properties, the DMFT loop starts with an initial guess for the self-energies $\Sigma_{A,\sigma}({i}\omega_n)$ and $\Sigma_{B,\sigma}({i}\omega_n)$ as well as the particle densities $\langle n^\vpdag_{A} \rangle$ and $\langle n^\vpdag_{B} \rangle$.
 The values are updated at each iteration until the convergence within a prescribed tolerance is reached.
 For cylindrical geometry, we ignore the edge effects on the particle density $\langle n^\vpdag_{\vec{r}} \rangle$, which is already utilized in writing Eq. \eqref{eq:hf}, and fix the sublattice densities $\langle n^\vpdag_{A} \rangle$ and $\langle n^\vpdag_{B} \rangle$ to what we have already computed for the bulk case.
 This fixes the Hamiltonian and avoids too many unknown parameters allowing for a faster convergence of the DMFT loop.
 The DMFT loop starts with an initial guess for the self-energies $\Sigma_{\vec{r},\sigma}({i}\omega_n)$ of the sites in the $L\times 2$ unit cell, which are updated at each iteration until the convergence is reached.
+One notes that although we ignore the edge effects on the particle densities in the Hartree approximation in Eq. \eqref{eq:hf}, still the edges effects can be captured via the hopping terms in the Hamiltonian and the coordination number $Z_{\vec{r}}$ in Eq. \eqref{eq:hf}.
 The outcomes for the particle densities at the bulk and at the edges show a maximum difference of about $10\%$, which quickly drops as the bulk is approached.
 This confirms that the edge effects on the particle density is not indeed significant.

 To distinguish different phases we compute the staggered charge density $n_s$, the local magnetization of the N\'eel AF order $m$, and the effective ionic potential $\tilde{\Delta}_\sigma$ given by